UMD-ACES/ProjectSystem/readme.md

 3. Go to /var/www/html/ProjectSystem
 4. Run "php composer.phar install"
 5. Setup the DB connection in .env (may need to create a DB)
+6. Setup the CAS_CERT variable in .env
-6. Run "php artisan migrate"
+7. Run "php artisan migrate"
-7. Run "php artisan addAdminUser {directoryID}"
+8. Run "php artisan addAdminUser {directoryID}"
-8. Go to <site>/setup.php
+9. Go to <site>/setup.php

 ## TODO:
 - Criteria setup in setup page